chef/automate/components/automate-chef-io/content/docs/eas_applications.md

 ## Configuring Chef Habitat to Send Events to Chef Automate
 In the Chef Automate UI, create an API token as described in the Chef Automate documentation.
 Save this token somewhere safe.
-Please see (https://www.habitat.sh/docs/habitat-cli/#hab-sup-run "habitat documentation") for more habitat options.

 On the systems that runs Chef Habitat, you will need to launch the habitat supervisor with the following options: